 For one day again

 - Short and sweet story: Being more of a fancy one-bite petit four, rather than a giant creamy orb as the others in this list, Domi’s cream puffs veered closer to a French style, similar to Barachou’s.
 However, Domi used Asian-esque flavours for its cream fillings.
-At the time of publishing this review, Domi is actually no more, having very recently shuttered and relocated to the West Coast.
+At the time of publishing this review, Domi is actually no more, having relocated to the West Coast.
 Perhaps one day, we will see it back in NYC again.
 Until then, we will dream of the delightful hojicha, earl grey lavender, and milk honeycomb puffs that we enjoyed in the past.